MCLifeLeader/CS364/Final Document/CS364_SRS_Document.md

 ### 4.2.19 Active Directory / LDAP

+Validation will be successful if the user is able to see a student list from the class page and is allowed to send and receive data from students on that list.

 #### 4.2.19.1 Contact Class Member

+We will use multiple email clients, web browsers, and operating systems between two students to confirm that an email can be sent and received with the correct data.
 ### 4.2.20 Notification Control

+Validation will be successful if the application notification settings can be set and then present notifications according to those settings.

 #### 4.2.20.1 Notifications On/Off

+We will turn notifications on and set a series of alarms and events to see if they send notifications at the appropriate times.
+We will also turn notifications off and repeat the process to verify that notifications are not sent.

 #### 4.2.20.2 Notification Method

+We will set notifications to alerts on multiple devices to see that they trigger accordingly.
+We will do the same for text messages and emails.
 ### 4.2.21 Shared Calendar

+Validation will be successful if the user is able to share events from their individual calendars with other users.

 #### 4.2.21.1 Shared Calendar Group Creation

+This feature will be verified by placing multiple users into a group and displaying the saved group on the group page.

 #### 4.2.21.2 Send Shared Calendar Update Notification

+Will be validated by sending a notification and having it successfully recieved by each member in a group.

 ### 4.2.22 Push Notifications